GoldenPalazzo/asim-reborn/README.md

 - [ ] Customizable color scheme via settings.
 - [ ] Settings menu.
 - [x] Error highlighting at compile time.

+<a id="collab"></a>
+## Collaboration and issues

+I'm open to all kind of pull requests at the moment, and also any kind of bug report in the issues tab.